AdobeDocs/commerce-admin.en/help/catalog/related-products-up-sells-cross-sells.md

 ## Up-sells

 Up-sell products are items that your customer might prefer instead of the product currently considered.
-An item offered as an up-sell might be of a higher quality, more popular, or have better profit margin.
+An item offered as an up sell might be of a higher quality, more popular, or have better profit margin.
 Up-sell products appear on the product page under a heading such as _You may also be interested in the following products_.

 ![Up-Sell](./assets/storefront-product-upsell.png)<!-- zoom -->